MDBAuth/EWR_tool/README.md

 - Scenario data input by the user
 - Model metadata for location association between gauge ID's and model nodes
 - EWR parameter sheet
+- **Optional** EWR filter sheet - used to specify EWRs to exclude from the assessment

 **Running the tool**